 What are the defects in existing curriculum : The flaws in existing curriculum

 These difficulties may be related to philosophical, sophisticated technical, political and other fields which are not taken into consideration.
 Also, a major drawback in curriculum planning is the gap between ideas about patterns of learning activities and ideas about guiding teacher preparation.
 Teaching examples are generally not appropriate for specific occasions.
 Similarly, teacher training programs do not train the teachers in the manner necessary to teach the prescribed curriculum.
 Similarly, the analytical field is also full of differences.
 Curriculum experts, teachers and administrators often disagree on the methodology used for analysis.

-4 - Training of professionals and teachers:
+4 - Inadequate Training of Curriculum Professionals and Teachers:

+What are the defects in existing curriculum : The flaws in existing curriculum